 - For Tasks 2, 3 and 4, can the same students be used as focus students or do different students need to be used?

 This is up to you as the test taker.
-When choosing the students that you want to use in your tasks, first consider the guiding prompts for the tasks and what they are asking you to produce as evidence; then select the students who can best represent that focus if spoken to.
+When choosing the students that you want to use in your tasks, first consider the guiding prompts for the tasks and what they are asking you to produce as evidence; then select the students who can best represent that focus.

 - If I upload my artifacts to my Library of Artifacts, will those artifacts be included when I submit my tasks?

 Uploading artifacts to your Library of Artifacts is only the first step in including artifacts with your submission.
 As you enter your written commentary, you must link text within your written commentary to the pertinent artifacts for the artifacts to be included with your submission.
-Refer to the Submission System User Guide or instructions on linking artifacts.
+Refer to the Submission System User Guide for ETS® Performance Assessments or instructions on linking artifacts.

 - Am I required to link to my artifacts each time I refer to them in my response?

 - No. Best practice is to link the artifact to your written commentary only once within the textbox where the artifact is required.

 - Can I submit more than the required number of artifacts for a task?

 No. Each task has a specific number of artifacts that you are required to submit.
 Please follow the instructions below when submitting artifacts: